softgiant5860/timelessNFT/README.md

 ## Running the demo

-To run the demo follow these steps:
+To run the project follow these steps:

 1. Clone the project with the code below.
     ```sh